 1. Introduction

-In this quick article, we'll cover the usage of the @RunWith annotation in the JUnit 5 framework.
+In this quick tutorial, we’ll discuss the use of the @RunWith annotation in the JUnit 5 framework.

 In JUnit 5, the @RunWith annotation has been replaced by the more powerful @ExtendWith annotation.

-However, the @RunWith annotation can still be used in JUnit5 for the sake of the backward compatibility.
+However, the @RunWith annotation can still be used in JUnit 5 for the sake of backward compatibility.

-We can run JUnit5 tests with any other older JUnit environment using the @RunWith annotation.
+We can run JUnit 5 tests with any older JUnit environment using the @RunWith annotation.

-Let's see an example of running these tests in an Eclipse version that only supports JUnit4.
+Let’s look at an example of running tests in an Eclipse version that only supports JUnit 4.

 First, let’s create the class we’re going to test: